Master of Teaching and Learning

 What can I expect out of this qualification?

 Graduates will be critical pedagogues, action competent and culturally responsive.
 They will have advanced research-based knowledge and integrated understanding and experiences of contemporary educational theory and professional practice.
 They will be highly knowledgeable and skilled teachers who are innovative, adaptable and resilient in supporting and enhancing the diverse learning strengths of each of their students in ways that result in positive educational outcomes.
 They will be committed to and skilful in, developing and sustaining partnerships with family, whanau, hapu, iwi, aiga and community and other education and health professionals.
 They will meet the requirements for provisional registration with the New Zealand Teachers Council.
-The degree may be endorsed in Early Childhood Education.

 Key Information for Students